The finish choice with the longest consequences — and the brands worth knowing.

 The verdict: spend here.

 The tap is the most visible fixture in any kitchen — at eye level, touched constantly, registered by every visitor.
 You'll touch your kitchen tap hundreds of times a week.
 Quality at this price point is worth every dollar.
-What to look for: weight in the hand, a finish that reads the same colour in all light conditions, a lever that moves without play.
+What to look for: weight in the hand, a finish that reads the same colour in all light conditions, a solid lever that moves without play.

 The finish choice with the longest consequences: